av1-community-contributors/codec-wiki/blog/2023-09-03-av1-for-dummies.md

 :::

-**Merging Everything**
+## Merging Everything

 Once you're done just encode your audio using ffmpeg (or just passthrough it), subtitles should be carried along with your video output, and merge them in MKVToolNix!
 Don't want Matroska files?
-That's fine, you can use FFmpeg or MP4Box to output into .mp4, just keep in mind that PGS/SUP/VOBSUB subtitles are not supported and Opus audio support is highly experimental.
+That's fine, you can use FFmpeg or MP4Box to output into `mp4`, just keep in mind that PGS/SUP/VOBSUB subtitles are not supported and Opus audio support is still experimental.

+## Tips & Tricks

+- `--denoise-noise-level=10` Alternative to `photon-noise`, slower than photon-noise and is the OG grain synthesis method, performs okay and just serves as an alternative.
+Don't attempt to use it at high values (>12) since it creates noticeable grain patterns.

+- `--arnr-maxframes` to set max reference frames that will be used to filter the encode, higher values would make the video blurrier at high fidelity but look better at lower bitrates.

+- `--butteraugli-resize-factor=2` if you use any of the butteraugli-based tunes (lavish, butteraugli) to speed it up without much losses and `--butteraugli-intensity-target=250` to match the content light level.

-# Final Thoughts
+## Final Thoughts

--> Encoding has always been about experimentation for the best, there is really no "One size fits all" for encoding content, as they differ from scene complexity, how it's captured (2D/Real life), film grain, dark scenes, etc. So experiment away for your specific type of content! <-
+Encoding has always been about experimentation for the best, there is really no "One size fits all" for encoding content, as they differ from scene complexity, how it's captured (2D/Real life), film grain, dark scenes, etc. So experiment away for your specific type of content!

-> ***Guide created by Simulping || simulping. on Discord and u/SimultaneousPing on Reddit.***
+> **Guide originally hosted on https://rentry.co/AV1, rewrite and migration by Simulping.**